 Turnbull mentions the argument of one W. Nippold to the effect that hunter-gatherers, including the Mbuti, had a highly developed sense of private property.
 Turnbull counters that this is "debatable point, and largely a semantic problem."
-289 Here there is is no need for us to split hairs about what does and what does not constitute private property, or what would be a "highly developed sense" of it.
+Here there is is no need for us to split hairs about what does and what does not constitute private property, or what would be a "highly developed sense" of it.
 Suffice it to say that the unqualified belief that hunter-gatherers did not have private property is only another element of the anarchoprimitivist myth.
-It's important to note, however, that nomadic hunter-gatherers did not accumulate property to the extent of being able to use their wealth to dominate other people.290 The hunter-gatherer ordinarily had to carry all of his property on his own back whenever he shifted camp, or at best he had to carry it in a canoe or on a dog-sled or travois.
-291 By any of these means only a limited amount of property can be transported, hence an upper bound is imposed on the amount of property that a nomad can usefully accumulate.
+It's important to note, however, that nomadic huntergatherers did not accumulate property to the extent of being able to use their wealth to dominate other people.
+The hunter-gatherer ordinarily had to carry all of his property on his own back whenever he shifted camp, or at best he had to carry it in a canoe or on a doghours, since he did not give a quantitative accounting of the time he spent in foraging.
+In any case, he and his partners only foraged for food and processed it; they did not have to tan skins or make their own clothing, tools, utensils, or shelter; they had no children to feed; and they supplemented their diet with high-calorie store-bought foods: cooking-oil, sugar, and flour.
+On at least one occasion they used an automobile for transportation.